S3 EP7: Emma Doran

 That's all I'm going to get.
 No detail at all.

-I can't help it.
 I go, I want the truth.
+That's not working.

 You want the headline.

-What did you battle in kindergarten?
-What do you want?
+What did you bottle in kindergarten?

-Diggers, climbing frames and sand.
+Diggers, climbing frames, and sand.
 The true story of Ian Rushkin.

 He looks at him plaintively and says, but you're my best friend.